Good to Know: Promotion and release

-Cancelled tour
+Tour

-On February 21, 2020, JoJo announced her plan to embark on a worldwide headlining and third major world tour in support of her fourth studio album, a concert tour titled The Good to Know Tour.
-The multi-city tour was planned to travel throughout North America and Europe with the first leg of the tour largely taking place in North America, beginning on April 21 at the Showbox in Seattle and traveling to theatres across the country stopping in Portland, San Francisco, Los Angeles, San Diego, Atlanta, Chicago, Houston and more wrapping up in Minneapolis, MN on May 30.
-The tour was scheduled to continue traveling across the UK in the following months beginning in Dublin, Ireland on Aug 31, before concluding on Sep 25 in Stockholm, Sweden.
-However, the singer announced her tour had been postponed due to the COVID-19 pandemic.
-Later, in January 2021, JoJo announced that the tour was officially cancelled due to the unpredictable nature of the pandemic.
+On February 21, 2020, JoJo announced her plan to embark on a worldwide headlining and third major world tour in support of the album, titled the Good to Know Tour.
+It was planned to travel throughout North America and Europe with the first leg of the tour, beginning on April 21 at the Showbox in Seattle.
+The tour was scheduled to continue across the Europe in the following months, beginning in Dublin, Ireland on August 31, before concluding on September 25 in Stockholm, Sweden.
+However, she stated that it had been postponed due to the COVID-19 pandemic.
+In January 2021, she announced that the tour was canceled due to the unpredictable nature of the pandemic.